asiratongue/intermediate-backend-projects/RealTimeLeaderboard/README.md

-Real Time Leaderboard
+# 📅 Real Time Leaderboard 📅

-The Real Time Leaderboard is a backend API which allows users to register, sign in, submit scores for various games, and view global + game-specific leaderboards in real-time.
+"RealTimeLeaderboard" is a backend API which allows users to register, sign in, submit scores for various games, and view global + game-specific leaderboards in real-time.
 The system handles score tracking, leaderboard generation, and provides both REST API endpoints for score submission, viewing games etc, and WebSocket connections for real-time updates.
 Built with Django + Django REST Framework, Django Channels for the WebSockets protocol, Redis for leaderboard caching and real-time updates, and PostgreSQL for persistent data storage.